TimWaeckerle/KeyFortress/README.md

 For each entry, you have three options: you can change the values of it via the "Edit" button or delete it via the "Delete" button.
 You are also able to copy the saved password to your clipboard via the "Copy Password" button.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests to suggest improvements or new features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.